indiana-university/rivet-react/src/components/PageContent/Quote/Quote.md

-(Deprecated) Use the quote component to highlight compelling quotations from people like students, alumni, faculty, and administrators.
+Use the quote component to highlight compelling quotations from people like students, alumni, faculty, and administrators.

 [Rivet documentation for Quote](https://rivet.uits.iu.edu/components/Quote/).